-Before Your Disney Vacation
+- 10 A Week Before Your Disney Vacation

 Picking a date for your Walt Disney World vacation is your best first step.
 Even if you’re not entirely sure of the exact week, nail it down to a month you’d like to visit.
 A couple of things to know ahead of time is that Walt Disney World is affected by a few things that can make or break your Disney vacation.
 The weather, the festivals at Epcot, the holiday crowds, the tourists!
 So many things.
 Be sure to know what you’re up against before you pick your dates.
 We cover all the things happening each month, annually in our Best time to visit Walt Disney World post.

-Set a Disney Vacation Budget
+Set Your Disney Trip Vacation Budget

 For a Disney Vacation, you will need a very good and thorough Disney budget.
 You can check out our Disney on a Budget post for everything you should plan ahead of time.
 But here are the main areas to consider.